hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/rules.md

 assert balance_after == balance_before + amount,
 "deposit must increase the underlying balance of the pool";

-}

-Caution: assert statements in contract code are handled differently from assert statements in rules.
+} {caution} assert statements in contract code are handled differently from assert statements in rules.

 An assert statement in Solidity causes the transaction to revert, in the same way that a require statement in Solidity would.
 By default, examples that cause contract functions to revert are ignored by the prover, and these examples will not be reported as counterexamples.

 The --multi_assert_check option causes assertions in the contract code to be reported as counterexamples.
 ---
-## Parametric rules
+# Parametric rules

 Rules that contain undefined method variables are sometimes called parametric rules.
 See method-type for more details about how to use method variables.